-Cunning, sly, alluring: The Year of the Snake is imminent.
+A symbol of wealth and the last in a list of 12 zodiac animal signs, the Year of the Pig is imminent.
 If you haven’t kept up with your New Year’s resolutions, start over again with the Lunar Calendar.
-On February 10th, cultures around the world will be ringing in the Asian New Year, marking the beginning of 2013—the year of the Water Snake.
+On February 5th, cultures around the world will be ringing in the Asian New Year, marking the beginning of 2019—the year of the Pig.

-The Chinese New Year in Hawaii is particularly exciting, due to its rich history and the culture that that thrives there.
-Oahu’s Chinatown is one of the biggest and most fascinating in the nation, featuring historic Oahu attractions and authentic food and culture (think fish markets and exotic colors).
+The Chinese New Year in Hawaii is particularly exciting due to its rich history and the Asian culture that thrives there.
+Oahu’s Chinatown is one of the biggest and most fascinating in the nation, featuring historic Oahu attractions and authentic food and culture – think fish markets and exotic colors.

 A Night in Chinatown Festival and Parade

 This event is the oldest ethnic pageant of its kind in the United States.
 Similar to a beauty pageant format, the Queen is selected after a series of interviews and appearances before the judges.
 They’ll have to debut an evening gown, give speeches, and showcase a special talent to be dubbed the rightful Queen.